smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 ③ Enter a table template name to find the table template you want.

-④ Sort by creation date, name (upward, downward).
+④ Sort by creation date or name (ascending or descending).

 ⑤ Look up the versions of the template.